fellipepratesqwti/fellipepratesqwti/README.md

 - 👋 Hi, I’m @fellipepratesqwti
-- 👀 I’m interested in programming e develope
+- 👀 I’m interested in programming e develope mobile applications
-- 🌱 I’m currently learning Flutter mobile
+- 🌱 I’m currently learning and job with Flutter mobile on Quantum Web
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me fellipe.prates@qwti.com.br
+- 📫 How to reach me fellipe.prates@qwti.com.br or (34)98721-2147

 <!---
 fellipepratesqwti/fellipepratesqwti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.